FLAT RATE $25 SHIPPING OR FREE SHIPPING FOR ALL CLUB D’VINE MEMBERS

 BEE D’VINE vs Grape Wine vs Mead Comparison Chart

-When creating BEE D'VINE we applied grape wine making science and philosophy to mead for the first time in history, so it's mead made with wine sensibilities.
-We tried to capture this difference by various taglines, but at the end of the day, you've got to taste it to truly understand.
-That is one reason we also produce our non-sparkling dry Brut and semi-sweet Demi sec in the 375ml half size - a starter pack before you commit to our standard 750ml or before you graduate to the 3 Liter / Brut double magnum or Demi Sec double magnum (the only extra large bottle honey wines in the world).
+When creating BEE D’VINE we applied grape wine making science and philosophy to mead for the first time in history, so it’s mead made with wine sensibilities.
+We tried to capture this difference by various taglines, but at the end of the day, you’ve got to taste it to truly understand.
+Please try our standard 750ml wines before you graduate to the 3 Liter Brut double magnum or Demi Sec double magnum (the only extra large bottle honey wines in the world).

 ♦ “The Honey wine for wine lovers”

 ♦ “It’s not wine, it’s not mead, it’s BEE D’VINE”

 We spent five years doing fermentation and aging trials because the production of mead has not gone through the same evolution as grape wine.
 To give you an idea: Although France is known for its grape wine, hydromel is made in Northern France much like it was made 1,000 years ago.
 The truth is that most French people, as well as wine appreciators around the word, view it as an old farmers’ drink.
 Until now, no one gave it the attention it deserves as a premium wine option.

 BEE D’VINE is different from anything you’ll ever taste.
 While the elements below sets us apart, please understand that the whole is greater than the sum of its parts.

 STYLISTIC APPROACH.
 First and foremost, our DNA is classic grape wine, so the style of BEE D’VINE is that of a premium barrel-aged wine.
 What is a stylistic approach?
 Well, imagine your own style and personality.
 It’s something that when someone sees it – or tastes it in this case – they’ll know it!